rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     and made it the main journal of logical empiricism under the title *Erkenntnis*, edited by Carnap and Reichenbach.
 -   A.J.
 Ayer (1910-1989): *Language, Truth, and Logic* (1936) [^Ayer1936]
+    -   Helped the spread of positivism in British academia.
 -   *International Encyclopedia of Unified Science*
     -   Only the first section *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.
 -   Schlick & Rynin.
 (1948).
 "Positivism and realism" [^Schlick1948]